 - In Toronto, I’ve had three middle of the night fire alarms go off on three separate visits (not sure why they are prevalent in this town).
 One high rise hotel had an internal loud speaker system to tell you what to do.
 The other hotel staff walked the hallways to tell guests procedures.
 After the first alarm incident, I learned how to place my clothes out and keep everything important in one area in case I had to evacuate.
 The alarm went off, I quickly got dressed, scooped up my contacts/glasses and my handbag/passport.
 If absolutely needed, my luggage was at the go with just a zip.
 Thankfully, I’ve not had to evacuate a hotel yet.
 I have evacuated an office building walking down more than twenty flights and it’s no fun.

 - And then there was the mosquito!
 I had left the window open in Venice and woke to hear a buzzing noise near my head.
 I hate mosquitos and slept with the sheet over my head until morning.
 In some parts of the world, mosquitos can be deadly with the many diseases they carry – in Africa, there is malaria (I’ve taken pills for malaria protection and welcomed the mosquito nets around my bed), and now in parts of South America there is the Zika disease.
+Other bugs can be annoying and itchy too so bring antihistamine, bug cream, bug spray and other meds to help if you are bitten on travel or wake up like I did covered in bug bites.

 Taxis are a mixed bag depending on what city you are in except the London Black Cab in my opinion (more on my love of the London Black Cab in an upcoming post).
 If you don’t speak the local language things can get tricky with pricing, directions, safety.
 But even when you do speak the language, the driver can still have issues with how to get you where you are going.
 Even Uber has had incidences of safety violations with its drivers.